RaresDrg/readme-client/README.md

     The architecture follows a clean, modular structure with a clear separation of concerns across the application.
   </li>
   <li>
-    Core logic is structured in responsibility‑based folders, with related functionality grouped consistently.
+    Core layers are organized in responsibility‑based folders, keeping related functionality logically separated.
   </li>
   <li>
-    Barrel files centralize exports, providing consistent and straightforward access to modules within each folder.
+    Barrel files centralize exports, providing consistent and straightforward access to modules within each layer.
   </li>
   <li>
-    Global UI elements — modals, loaders, notifications — are mounted through dedicated portal roots to avoid interfering with the main layout, and they operate independently from the route‑level rendering tree.
+    Global UI elements — modals, loaders, notifications — operate independently from the route‑level rendering tree and are mounted through dedicated portal roots to prevent interference with the main layout.
   </li>
   <li>
     Responsive context — a global context exposes device type and pixel density, allowing components to adapt layout, assets, and behavior dynamically.